openresty/lua-resty-dns/README.markdown

 	a list of nameservers to be used.
 Each nameserver entry can be either a single hostname string or a table holding both the hostname string and the port number.
 The nameserver is picked up by a simple round-robin algorithm for each `query` method call.
 This option is required.
 * `retrans`

 	the total number of times of retransmitting the DNS request when receiving a DNS response times out according to the `timeout` setting.
-Default to `5` times.
+Defaults to `5` times.
 When trying to retransmit the query, the next nameserver according to the round-robin algorithm will be picked up.
 * `timeout`

 	the time in milliseconds for waiting for the respond for a single attempt of request transmition. note that this is ''not'' the maximal total waiting time before giving up, the maximal total waiting time can be calculated by the expression `timeout x retrans`.
 The `timeout` setting can also be changed by calling the `set_timeout` method.
 The default `timeout` setting is 2000 milliseconds, or 2 seconds.
 * `no_recurse`

 	a boolean flag controls whether to disable the "recursion desired" (RD) flag in the UDP request.
-Default to `false`.
+Defaults to `false`.

 [Back to TOC](#table-of-contents)